haskus/haskus-system/README.md

   computations and data transfers.
 The ultimate goal is to provide an execution model using parallel functional programming, but we are not there yet.

-* ViperVM.Library: these modules are supposed to handle a library of computational kernel sources (OpenCL, C, etc.).
-Ultimately it should store compiled kernels to avoid superfluous compilations, provide statistics about their execution times, etc.

 # How to build

 Use stack commands to build ViperVM: